Enhancing Skills for a Dynamic HR Career

 From India, Angul

-HR is one of many disciplines within an organization and within HR one discovers that the journey really is all about people as it tends to be the first chance a potential employee gets to view the organization.
-Unfortunately, in today's race for talent acquisition HR managers are grappling with retention of skilled people within their organizations as employees are becoming more discriminating in their choices these days.
-Being a dynamic HR manager does not necessarily give one an advantage, in my experience and research, results and outcome-oriented HR inviduals who have yrs of experience coupled with industry certifications like CHRP stick around.
-It can be a very unforgiving and relentless profession, so getting certified as a HR professional for starters with a few years in compensation, health & safety, recruiting, selection, training or staff development can help you in your journey to be an effective leader in the HR field...hope this helps.
+HR is one of many disciplines within an organization, and within HR, one discovers that the journey really is all about people, as it tends to be the first chance a potential employee gets to view the organization.
+Unfortunately, in today’s race for talent acquisition, HR managers are grappling with the retention of skilled people within their organizations, as employees are becoming more discriminating in their choices these days.
+Being a dynamic HR manager does not necessarily give one an advantage.
+In my experience and research, results and outcome-oriented HR individuals who have years of experience coupled with industry certifications like CHRP stick around.
+It can be a very unforgiving and relentless profession, so getting certified as an HR professional, starting with a few years in compensation, health & safety, recruiting, selection, training, or staff development, can help you in your journey to be an effective leader in the HR field.
+Hope this helps.

 From Canada, Mississauga

-I have to agree with above posts, first get into the field then get a feel for what your interests really are in HR, then broaden your horizons by adding on some more courses.
-Ons of the most basic principles that helps any HR manager to be dynamic is always put yourself in the employees shoes and show real empathy when needed, they can read through you if your empathy is fake - then you lose their trust & in the end lose your impact to become dynamic.
+I have to agree with the above posts.
+First, get into the field to get a feel for your true interests in HR.
+Then, broaden your horizons by adding more courses.
+One of the most basic principles that help any HR manager to be dynamic is always putting yourself in the employees' shoes and showing real empathy when needed.
+They can see through you if your empathy is fake—then you lose their trust and, in the end, lose your impact in becoming dynamic.

-All the best with finishing your MBA & much success for your future in HR - it's the best field to be in!!
+All the best with finishing your MBA and much success in your future in HR—it's the best field to be in!

 Warm regards,